Experienced a pay cut? Here’s what to do next:

 While $100 might not be enough to cover major bills, it can help you avoid overdrafting due to a small monthly bill—a streaming service, say—that you might forget about.

 Some checking accounts may charge a monthly maintenance fee if you don’t maintain a minimum balance.
 If you’re wondering, “Should I keep extra money in a checking account?”, the answer is likely yes… if the additional funds will help you avoid fees.

-However, switching to a checking account that doesn’t have a monthly maintenance fee or balance requirement, such as Discover Cashback Debit, might be an easier way to manage your checking account and save money.
+However, switching to a checking account that doesn’t have a monthly maintenance fee or balance requirement, such as Discover Cashback Debit, named NerdWallet’s 2020 Best Checking Account With No Monthly Fee, might be an easier way to manage your checking account and save money.1

 “I always keep a buffer of a few hundred dollars in my checking account.
 If I forget about an upcoming bill, underestimate how much it will be or need to send someone money or withdraw cash, I don’t have to worry about overdrawing my account.”